shammy-lp/KSL_React/README.md

 ### End Goal:
 My end goal is to have a minimum viable tool that lets users view and practice Kenya Sign Language signs for letters, with a simple, interactive and responsive interface built using React, while demonstrating my understanding of core React concepts.

-## Quick Summmary of the React Framework
+## 2.Quick Summmary of the React Framework
   1. **Component** – This is a reusable piece of the UI.
 Think of it as a building block, like a button or a sign display.
   2. **JSX**– This is a syntax that looks like HTML but works in JavaScript.
 Used to define what your UI looks like.
   3. **Props** – Short for properties.
 They let you pass data from one component to another.